ALLIUM schoenoprasum

 Harvesting and Growing from Seed:

-The seedling is a single, long, thin, grass-like leaf.
+Seedling The seedling has a single, long, thin grass-like leaf.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)